Daniel R. Nathan

 News

-Oct 27, 2023 Our paper “Exchanges for Government Bonds?
-Evidence during COVID-19”, co-authored with Ari Kutai and Milena Wittwer is now an R&R at Management Science.
+Oct 23, 2024 I’m happy to share that our paper “Exchanges for Government Bonds?
+Evidence during COVID-19”, co-authored with Ari Kutai and Milena Wittwer is now accepted at Management Science.

-Oct 21, 2023 Our paper “The Persistent Widening of Cross-Currency Basis: When Increased FX Swap Demand Meets a Shortage of Global Arbitrage Capital”, co-authored with Nadav Ben Zeev is now an R&R at the Journal of International Economics.
+Aug 1, 2024 I’m excited to share that our paper “The Widening of Cross-Currency Basis: When Increased FX Swap Demand Meets Limits of Arbitrage”, co-authored with Nadav Ben Zeev has been accepted for publication at the Journal of International Economics.